 Madame and the Comtesse fumed as they realised their plan failed and came up with a new one.
 Louis XIV’s wife Marie-Thérèse was pretty much the last person that was told anything and while the whole court gossiped about Louis and Louise, his wife had no clue.
 Minette and Olympe wanted to change that.
 They planned to drop a letter, with the help of Olympe’s lover, in presence of the Queen that was written in the handwriting of the Queen’s father and should inform her of Louis and Louise.
 The scandal that would follow would force Louis to give Louise up.
 The plan failed once again.

-Nicolas Fouquet, one of the first person to be in the know, also tried to undermine the relationship by apparently trying to talk Louise into spying at the King for him.
+Nicolas Fouquet, one of the first persons to be in the know, also tried to undermine the relationship by apparently trying to talk Louise into spying at the King for him.
 Louise declined, she was not interested in the riches Fouquet offered her, and told her Louis about the whole matter.

 Louise’s modesty was one major assets that lured Louis to her.
 She did not care for power, jewels and gems, expensive gifts or open signs of favour.
 On the contrary, those things seemed to embarrass her and her fight with her conscience continued.
 Louis and Louise often rode to Versailles, that served as love nest, to escape the curious eyes of the court, but there was no permanent escape and the whole situation too scandalous.
 The Sun King was not even married for two years yet and sported a mistress, at times quite openly, after his wife had given him an heir and was pregnant again.
 The fact that King has a mistress became later on quite normal, but in those early days of Louis XIV’s reign, and with a nagging mother at his back, the situation was extraordinary scandalous.
 Something Louise could not deal with well.
 She had always been religious minded and was very aware her love for Louis was considered a sin.

-The first fight both got into was in 1662 and many more would follow.
+The first fight both got into was in 1662 and many more followed.
 In early February, Louise refused to tell Louis about her meeting with Anne-Constance de Montalais.
-The latter had informed Louise of the affair Madame had with the Comte de Guiche, who was at the same time the lover of Monsieur.
+The latter had informed Louise of the affair Madame had with the Comte de Guiche, who was, at the same time, the lover of Monsieur.
 Monsieur had no clue, but Louis got word of it.
 He went to Louise in order to ask her about it, but Louise remained silent.
 She did not wish to betray Madame or to lie to Louis.
 The King showed her his displeasure and poor Louise ran off to the convent of Sainte-Périne in Chaillot.
 Louis rode swiftly after her and persuaded her to return to him in what was properly a very romantic and tear-heavy scene.

 The King took his Louise to the Palais des Tuileries in Paris and for a while everything seemed fine, until Bishop Jacques Bénigne Bossuet started to talk about the King’s adulterous behaviour, comparing him to King David’s adultery, in a series of Lenten sermons.
 Louise was horrified by the comparison and her conscience heavier than ever before.